BOTnabil/BOTnabil/README.md

 I love coding and tought it would be fun to make it my profession so here I am !

-- 🌱 I’m currently learning PHP OOP
+- 🌱 I’m currently working on my professional project for my internship
 - 📫 Linkedin : Nabil Assatour
 - 😄 Pronouns: He/Him